 Another reason camping is a great educational activity is because to be safe and successful, you have to be able to read and understand maps.
 Make sure your kids have a solid understanding of how to read maps of the area you are camping in.

 You can even have little ones get involved by drawing maps of your house or neighborhood.
-This FREE How to Read Maps unit is a great place to start!
+This free printable will help your kids learn how to read a map.

 Build Relationships Between Siblings